Viktoria12345678910/OOP-college/kursova/notes.md

 - [x] new account
 - [x] new section
-i have an internal debate on whether to make a home page or not
+i have an internal debate on whether to make a home page or not it seems that i will have to create a separet class for each table

 //...// - means that whatever is in between would be possibly implemented in the future